Multicultural Grants Program

 - Stronger Together – Grants to assist multicultural organisations to develop and deliver projects that strengthen families and communities and improve their access to better social and economic opportunities.

-Each of the Multicultural Grants Program’s funding streams will be open for applications once a year.
 For opening and closing dates refer to the specific funding streams's guidelines.

 To be eligible for funding, multicultural organisations must: